SylvainD79/WebProject/README.md

 ## Datastore
 In our Datastore, we save 4 differents informations :
-- List of tweets : it list all the recent tweet used for the quiz
+- List of tweets : it list all the recent tweet used for the quizz
 - High scores : it list all the score made by the user
 - Session :
 - Admin Acount twitter : it stock the access information for connect to the Twitter admin Acount

 ## Quiz creation
+We recover all the tweet on the Datastore and we made a list of 10 questions for the quiz with a random function and we draw lots of 3 falses responses to complete the 4 choices of responses.
+We also put a timer that will start at the begining of the quiz.

 ## Security
 All the functionality of the website are accessible by sign in with Google Account, the same for update the datastore.